yuval-po/weak-event/README.md

 	private async raiseEventAsynchronously(): Promise<void> {
 		this._someEvent.invokeAsync(this, 'Some value');

 		// We get here as soon as the 'invokeAsync' method yields.
-Events are invoked asynchronously console.log('Done!');
+		// Events are invoked asynchronously.
+		console.log('Done!');
 	}
 }